tldr-pages/tldr/pages/linux/tracepath.md

 # tracepath

-> Trace path to a network host discovering MTU along this path.
+> Trace the path to a network host discovering MTU along this path.
 > More information: <https://manned.org/tracepath>.

 - Trace the path to a host: